 BPC-157: Neuroprotection and Neurotransmitter Repair

-BPC-157 is primarily known for tissue healing, but its neurological effects are increasingly studied.
-In animal models, BPC-157 counteracts dopaminergic and serotonergic system damage caused by various toxins and drugs.
+You know BPC-157 for tissue healing.
+Its neurological effects deserve separate attention.
+In animal models, BPC-157 counteracts dopamine and serotonin system damage caused by various toxins and drugs (Sikiric et al. 2021, PMC8504390).

-Dosage for cognitive use: 250-500 mcg/day subcutaneous, or 500 mcg oral (BPC-157 is one of few peptides with oral bioactivity).
+How to dose for cognitive use: 250-500 mcg/day subcutaneous, or 500 mcg oral (BPC-157 is one of few peptides with oral bioactivity).
 Cycles of 4-8 weeks.

 Noopept (GVS-111): Memory Consolidation